turanbrkay/steganography/README.md

 ## How Does It Work?

-This tool embeds a text message into an image by altering specific pixels and then allows you to extract that message using the same program.
-The first 10 pixels indicate whether the image contains an encrypted message.
-The next 11 pixels specify the length of the embedded text.
+This tool embeds a text message into an image by altering the least significant bit (LSB) of each pixel.
+The least significant bit is the binary digit at the end of the binary representation of each pixel's intensity value.
+By changing this bit, the tool can hide a message within the image without causing any noticeable changes to the naked eye.

 ## Usage